The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Discussion

 The ORPNN showed strong fluctuation in the iterations, whereas the final convergence turned out better and faster than the RRPNN and the CRPNN.

 Iteration of CRPNN is not convergent.
 RRPNN has slow convergence.

 The number of iterations is ${\rm j_{max}}=40000$.
-In order to study the effect of the astrocytic synapse formation memory persistence factor and astrocytic Brain Plasticity phagocytic synapses factor, Fig.\ref{fig5} is obtained.
-In the first scenario of ORPNN-PF, only the astrocytic Brain Plasticity phagocytic synapses factor is taken into account with the best previous $r(m,k)_{best}$ and a correlation coefficient of 0.9515.
-The second scenario ORPNN-MF(P)-PF takes into account both the astrocytic synapse formation positive memory persistence factor in formula \eqref{eq2} and astrocytic Brain Plasticity phagocytic synapses factor in formula \eqref{eq4}, memory persistence factor considers positive memory.
+In order to study the effect of the astrocytic synapse formation cortex memory persistence factor and astrocytes phagocytose synapses factor, Fig.\ref{fig5} is obtained.
+In the first scenario of ORPNN-PF, only the astrocytes phagocytose synapses factor is taken into account with the best previous $r(m,k)_{best}$ and a correlation coefficient of 0.9515.
+The second scenario ORPNN-MF(P)-PF takes into account both the astrocytic synapse formation positive memory persistence factor in formula \eqref{eq2} and astrocytes phagocytose synapses factor in formula \eqref{eq4}, cortex memory persistence factor considers positive memory.
 It may have better results and a correlation coefficient of 0.9573 at critical period.
-The third scenario ORPNN excludes the astrocytic synapse formation memory persistence factor and astrocytic Brain Plasticity phagocytic synapses factor at the closure of critical period then astrocytes become mature.
+The third scenario ORPNN excludes the astrocytic synapse formation cortex memory persistence factor and astrocytes phagocytose synapses factor at the closure of critical period then astrocytes become mature.
 It may have worst results a correlation coefficient of 0.9208.
-The fourth scenario ORPNN-MF(P) only the astrocytic synapse formation positive memory persistence factor is taken into account with the gradient of the best previous $g(m,k)_{best}$ and a correlation coefficient of 0.9346.
-The fifth scenario ORPNN-MF(P\&N)-PF takes into account both the astrocytic synapse formation memory persistence factor in formula \eqref{eq2} and astrocytic Brain Plasticity phagocytic synapses factor in formula \eqref{eq4}, memory persistence factor considers positive and negative memories.
+The fourth scenario ORPNN-MF(P) only the astrocytic synapse formation positive cortex memory persistence factor is taken into account with the gradient of the best previous $g(m,k)_{best}$ and a correlation coefficient of 0.9346.
+The fifth scenario ORPNN-MF(P\&N)-PF takes into account both the astrocytic synapse formation cortex memory persistence factor in formula \eqref{eq2} and astrocytes phagocytose synapses factor in formula \eqref{eq4}, cortex memory persistence factor considers positive and negative memories.
 It may have best results and a correlation coefficient of 0.9646 at critical period.
-In Fig.\ref{fig5}, P means Brain Plasticity phagocytosis factor, M(P\&N) means positive and negative memories persistence factor, M(P) means positive memory persistence factor.
+In Fig.\ref{fig5}, P means astrocytes phagocytose synapses factor, M(P\&N) means positive and negative cortex memories persistence factor, M(P) means positive cortex memory persistence factor.